Chirag-ahir/SFC-Preparation/README.md

 - Group campaigns by time period<br>
 - Group campaigns by large event

+Who can be added to campaigns as members?<br>
+Leads, Contacts and Person accounts

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>